 Perhaps that is not a bad thing.
-Heaven knows that when we have tried to impose our will on other nations the results have been mixed.
+Heaven knows that when we have tried to impose our will on other nations, the results have been mixed, if not disastrous.

-However, without a strong president in 2012 I fear that all of us will be helplessly and incomprehensively watching the political, economic and moral collapse of a once great country.
+However, without strong leadership, I fear that all of us will be helplessly and incomprehensively watching the political, economic and moral crash and burn of a once great country.

 Look at how divided we are today.
 Violent groups suffused with identity politics are attacking one another; radical leftists attacking conservatives and vice-versa; white supremacists attacking Antifa and Antifa attacking everybody; Democrats and Republicans unable to compromise or agree on anything.
 Our insane, self-destructive behavior and our seemingly irreparable discord and acrimony are bringing America to her knees.

 We are ripping ourselves apart, and the world is applauding our masochism.